HL7/cdmh/input/pagecontent/background.md

 **Data Partner Client:** Data Partner Client represents the capability that allows the Data Partner network or organization to control the queries being run and results being submitted to the Researchers.

 **CDMs:** Common Data Models (CDMs) represent various physical representations of data that are commonly used by research networks and organizations currently.
-For CDMH project purposes, FDA's Sentinel,PCORnet CDM, i2b2 and OMOP data models are being considered for mapping to FHIR.
+For CDMH project purposes, FDA's Sentinel, PCORnet CDM, i2b2 and OMOP data models are being considered for mapping to FHIR.

 ####  BRIDG Intermediary Model and its role in CDMH project